jojokarlin/Git_DRI_Jan_2017/sections/gitaction.md

 You'll then be prompted to enter your GitHub username and password.

 Refresh GitHub in the browser to see your changes.

+## Practice: Add, Commit, Push
+To solidify the process, make several more changes to the syllabus.md file, each time adding, committing, and pushing.

 [<<< Previous](github.md) | [Next >>>](gitpull.md)